elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_05.md

 ## How to Get a PID for your Training Materials

 Before getting a PID for your training materials you need to think how you want to organise and how extensive it is.
+To help, ask yourself the following:

-<span style="color:white">_</span> | To help, ask yourself the following:
+<span style="color:white">_</span> | <span style="color:white">_</span>
 -- | --
 OR |Do you want to get one PID for your whole training or course?
 OR | If, for example, you have organised a one-week training or developed a MOOC course containing several topics, do you want to get a separate PID for each topic/module?